 Like William & Mary, the leadership of King’s College on the eve of the Revolution made every effort to keep the school and its students loyal to the British government.
 In May 1775, a mob stormed the home of Myles Cooper, the President of the College.
 Cooper fled to the safety of a British warship and then sailed back to England, as did many of the Loyalist faculty and leadership.
 Many of the college buildings were destroyed by the same fire that destroyed much of New York City after the British took control of the city in 1776.
 After the Revolutionary War, the Board of Governors changed the name of the school to Columbia College to erase its royal connection.

-The College of Philadelphia (now University of Philadelphia) was founded in 1755 in the colony of Pennsylvania.
+The College of Philadelphia (now University of Pennsylvania) was founded in 1755 in the colony of Pennsylvania.
 General Anthony Wayne studied at the College for a time, but did not earn a degree.
 General Thomas Mifflin and Robert Morris, the “financier of the Revolution,” were both members of the board of trustees at one point.